pipe-cd/pipecd/docs/rfcs/0007-application-tagging.md

 ```

+BTW:
-BTW: The license got changed lately but it works fine for us.
+- The license got changed lately but it works fine for us.
 See: https://www.elastic.co/pricing/faq/licensing
+- Elasticseach can also be used to filter events by labels when we support Eventwatcher's event list in the future.

 # Alternatives